Evidence & Research Literacy Brianna Reid Evidence & Research Literacy Brianna Reid

 Step Five: Separate Evidence from Plausibility

 Some supplement claims are framed as "biologically plausible," meaning they align with known mechanisms.
-While plausibility can guide research, it is not the same as demonstrated benefit.⁸ A mechanism can make a claim worth studying.
-It does not make the claim proven.
+While plausibility can guide research, it is not the same as demonstrated benefit.⁸

-Research language can be technically accurate and still be incomplete for decision-making.
-Common patterns in supplement marketing include citing studies without specifying the population or dose, using ingredient-level research to support claims about multi-ingredient products, and implying long-term benefits based on short-term findings.
+Supplement marketing often relies on patterns that sound scientific but lack context, such as citing studies without specifying population or dose, referencing ingredient-level research for multi-ingredient products, and implying long-term benefits based on short-term findings.

-Each of these patterns can make a claim sound more settled than it is.
-Recognizing them helps families engage with research more critically without dismissing it entirely.
+Recognizing these patterns helps readers engage with research claims more critically — without dismissing research altogether.
 For a closer look at one of the most common examples, see What "Clinically Studied" Really Means on a Supplement Label.

 A Practical Test for Research Claims

-When encountering a research-based claim, it can help to pause and ask a few direct questions.
-Who was studied?
-What form and dose were used?
+When encountering a research-based claim, it can help to pause and apply a simple test.
+Does the claim clearly state who was studied?
+Does it specify what form and what dose were used?
 Is the outcome measured meaningful, or indirect?
-Is the conclusion proportional to the data, or extended beyond it?
+Is the conclusion proportional to the data — or extended beyond it?

-If the claim does not give enough information to answer those questions, it may be more persuasive than useful.
+If these questions can't be answered from the claim itself, the research may be functioning more as persuasion than as information.
 For a more structured way to work through these questions, the Frameworks & Decision Tools Hub and Supplement Decision Tool are designed to support exactly this kind of evaluation.

 Why This Matters for Families

-Better interpretation does not require expertise.
-It requires knowing which questions to ask.
-Understanding how to read research without overextending its conclusions helps reduce anxiety, avoid unnecessary supplementation, and support more deliberate decisions.
-For broader context on when supplementation may be worth considering, see How to Decide Whether a Supplement Is Worth Trying at All.
+Understanding how to read research without overextending conclusions helps reduce anxiety, avoid unnecessary supplementation, and support more deliberate decision-making.
+For broader context on when supplementation may actually be worth considering, see How to Decide Whether a Supplement Is Worth Trying at All.

 Pulling It All Together

 Interpreting supplement research does not require advanced training, but it does require attention to context.
-The most useful questions when encountering a research claim are: Who was studied?
+The most useful questions to ask when encountering research claims are: Who was studied?
 What exactly was tested?
 At what dose and for how long?
 What outcome was measured?
 What assumptions are being made beyond the data?

-If you are also thinking about how labels present this kind of information, How to Read a Supplement Label (Without Getting Misled) applies the same interpretive lens to what appears on the front and back of a product.
+If you're also thinking about how labels present this kind of information, How to Read a Supplement Label (Without Getting Misled) applies the same interpretive lens to what appears on the front and back of a product.

 References and Further Reading